 The recording of Donne’s sermon for Easter Day 1624 was made by Ben Crystal, actor, London, United Kingdom.

 The role of the Choir of St Paul’s Cathedral was played by the Choir of Jesus College, Cambridge University, under the direction of Choirmaster Richard Pinel.
-Organ music in these recordings was played by Pinel or the Organ Scholar of Jesus College in 2017,
+Organ music in these recordings was played by Pinel and the Organ Scholars of Jesus College.

 Members of the Choir in these recordings included the following students at Jesus College :